Spencer Gulf Football League: Mark Jamar (Melbourne Demons, 2003–2016)

 Played his early football at the Lions Football Club before moving to North Adelaide in the SANFL.
 Mark was selected at pick 6 of the 2001 Rookie Draft by the Melbourne Demons.
 In 2010 he was named as the second ruckman for the All-Australian squad.

+Connor Rozee (Port Adelaide, 2019-present)

+Played his junior football with the South Augusta Football Club before moving to North Adelaide in the SANFL.
+He was selected by the Port Adelaide Football Club with pick 5 in the 2018 AFL National Draft.
+In his first year, he was Port Adelaide’s leading goal kicker with 29 goals and also won the Gavin Wanganeen Medal.
+He claimed the John Cahill Medal in 2022, was named in the All-Australian team in both 2022 and 2023, and won the Showdown Medal in 2022 and 2025.
+In 2024, Connor was announced as Port Adelaide’s captain.